 We are located 2 miles north of the Kitsap Mall on Clear Creek Road.
 13274 Clear Creek Rd, Silverdale, WA 98383

-The farm is open for produce sales:
+The farm will be open for sales:

 Thank you for your interest in Pheasant Fields Farm!